Sly-Ry/Food-Fest/README.md

 Progressive Web Applications (PWAs)
     - blend the benefits of a traditional browser experience with those of a mobile application.
     - PWAs can ensure applications work without an internet connection by using the Service Worker and Cache APIs to cache assets and API responses.
+    - For the app to be considered a PWA, every page should load in offline mode.

 service worker
     - Does NOT need webpack to work; because the application is already using webpack, we'll only need to prepend the names of the JavaScript files to cache in the dist/ folder.
 Other than that, the steps to add a service worker to an application without webpack are exactly the same.